roboto-ai/cookiecutter-roboto-actions/cookiecutter-roboto-python-action/{{cookiecutter.__project_slug}}/DEVELOPING.md

 2. **Prepare**: Workspace directories are created on your host machine
 3. **Download**: Input data is downloaded if specified (`requires_downloaded_inputs` in `action.json`)
 4. **Launch**: A Docker container is launched with:
-   - Your workspace mounted at `/workspace`
+   - Your workspace mounted at `/.workspace`
    - Your Roboto config mounted at `/roboto.config.json`
    - All necessary environment variables set
    - Your user/group ID to ensure proper file permissions
 5. **Execute**: The action executes inside the container

-### Workspace Structure
+### Workspace

-When invoking locally, the following directories are used:

-- `workspace/`: Working directory for temporary files (Git-ignored)
-- `workspace/input/`: Input data downloaded as part of setup, if applicable
-- `workspace/output/`: Output data written by your action, if any
+Local invocation creates a `.workspace/` directory in the root of the action repo for temporary files, input data, and output.
+This directory is used only for local development and should not be committed to version control.
+It is cleared between invocations.

-### Build and Deployment
+## Build and Deployment

-#### Building the Docker Image
+### Building the Docker Image

 ```bash
 $ ./scripts/build.sh